Waterdragen/Semi_auto_keyboard_analyzer/README.md

 							30.0939, 38.5164, 0.512739, 2.70094, 9.14206 };
 	// write_stats(write_iterations, gen1, 1, thres1);
 ```
-Either get the stats's percentile of gen1, or write the stats to the text file, depending the line you uncomment.
+Either get the stats percentile of gen1, or write the stats to the text file, depending on the line you uncomment.
 Copy this section to advance to the next generation.

 The console will print the time elapsed when the program is done.